-- Spread into a greased 13-in. x 9-in. baking dish.
+- Spread into a greased 13x9-in. baking dish.
 Sprinkle with remaining sugar; top with almonds.

-- Bake at 350° for 30-35 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 350° for 30-35 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack.
 Cut into squares.
 Store in the refrigerator.
 Yield: 4-1/2 dozen.

 "This recipe is simple and delicious.
 I used a 7 oz can of almond paste and baked 30 mins.
 Turned out perfectly chewy.
 Will definitely make again!"

 "I was so excited to try this recipe.
 Everything went great until I tried to cut them for the cookie exchange I was going to.
 They were rock solid!
 I broke a butter knife (a metal butter knife!) trying to cut them and finally had to just throw the entire pan away with the bars still in them.
 I had to run to the store to buy cookies to take to the exchange."

 "I make these for a lot of get togethers, they are now one of my favorites!
 Pretty easy too!"

 "OK, so I made this recipe and it is delicious.
 Now to answer the big question, "where do you purchase almond paste".
 Well, I solved that by going online to Taste of Home and got recipe for Amond Paste and made my own.
 Simple, easy, delicious.
 And WAY cheaper, even IF I could find it in the store."